MYOSOTIS sylvatica

 Harvesting and Growing from Seed:

-There is no seed pod.
-The seeds are held at the botom of the calyx, and fall out when they are ripe.
+Seed Pod There is no seedpod.
+The seeds are held inside the calyx, and fall out when they are ripe.

-The seeds are tiny black balls.
-There are many seeds from each flower.
+Seed The seeds are tiny black balls.
+There are four seeds from each flower.

-The seedling has rounded leaves, and the first true leaves are greyish and slightly fuzzy.
+Seedling The seedleaves are rounded, and the first true leaves are greyish and slightly fuzzy.

 (You can check the meaning of any technical terms new to you in the Botany section of the site)